 Legal Eligibility & Hiring Policy

 Like all employers, Fred Meyer only hires candidates who are legally eligible to work in the United States.
 You’ll need to provide valid documentation and ID during the onboarding process.
 Background checks may apply to specific roles such as asset protection, pharmacy, or store leadership, depending on store policy and state law.
-If you’re applying to roles listed through the hiring portal, these details will be outlined during your application.

 Application Process for Fred Meyer Jobs